DEACON MILLS PARK STEPS

 SHOP SMALL PROMOTIONS

-The Renewal Project joined the 3/50 movement across America to support locally owned and operated businesses.
+Green Lake Renewal joined the 3/50 Project movement across America to support locally owned and operated businesses.
 Introduced a few years ago, we have been diligently helping create awareness as to how important supporting small shops are to the local economy.
 We provide shops with "Shop Small Stores" green buttons to hand to customers.

-In November of 2012 we started the "Keep the Cheer Here" campaign to remind shoppers to keep their Holiday shopping local.
-The promotion rewarded shoppers by entering them in a weekly drawing for a gift certificate to a local restaurant–further supporting the economy in Green Lake.
+In November of 2012 we started the "Keep the Holiday Cheer Here" campaign to remind shoppers to keep their Holiday shopping local.
+Shoppers earn a raffle ticket for every $20 they spend for a chance to win Chamber gift certificates.

-Realizing that there was a need for an information kiosk downtown, the Renewal Project approached Garrett Andrews, a Boy Scout from Green Lake Troop 630, who worked with Mike and Julie Jankowski of Jankowski Construction to build this unit.
+Realizing that there was a need for an information kiosk downtown, Green Lake Renewal approached Garrett Andrews, a Boy Scout from Green Lake Troop 630, who worked with Mike and Julie Jankowski of Jankowski Construction to build this unit.
 It was finished late summer 2012 and a touch screen monitor was installed summer 2013 providing residents and tourists with event postings, Green Lake history, maps and more!
+Thank you Amy Arnetveit of Fusion Creative with the touch screen software.

 DEACON MILLS WHARF PROJECT